project-chip/connectedhomeip/src/tools/interop/idt/README.md

 For capture:

--   `base.py` contains the base classes for ecosystems and platforms.
+-   `base` contains the base classes for ecosystems and platforms.
--   `factory.py` contains the ecosystem and platform producer and controller
+-   `factory` contains the ecosystem and platform producer and controller
--   `loader` is a generic class loader that dynamically imports all classes matching a given super class.
+-   `loader` is a generic class loader that dynamically imports classes matching a given super class from a given directory.
 -   `utils/shell` contains a simple helper class for background and foreground Bash commands.
 -   `utils/artifact` contains helper functions for managing artifacts.